Skip to main content

 • “Skeletons are still funny, even in the grim dark future of the 41st millennium.”

-• “There's a hilarious twist included in the orks' intro related to imperium intros that only the dumbest boyz in the universe can be responsible for.”
+• “There's a hilarious twist included in the Orks intro related to Imperium intros that only the dumbest boys in the universe can be responsible for.”

 • emotional

-Players express a mix of emotions while engaging with the game, ranging from frustration and heartbreak due to its challenging mechanics to a sense of fulfillment and connection through its rich Warhammer lore and beautiful unit designs.
-The emotional experience varies significantly based on individual skill levels and gameplay progression, with some finding joy in the aesthetics and narrative, while others struggle with difficulty that can lead to feelings of inadequacy.
-Overall, the game offers a complex emotional landscape that can evoke both joy and despair, depending on the player's journey.
+Players express a mix of emotions while engaging with the game, ranging from frustration and heartbreak due to challenging gameplay to a sense of joy and nostalgia from the beautifully crafted models and rich Warhammer lore.
+The emotional experience varies significantly, with some finding it difficult yet rewarding, while others appreciate the game's ability to evoke feelings of accomplishment and connection to the Warhammer universe.
+Overall, the game offers a complex emotional landscape that can lead to both joy and despair, depending on the player's journey.

 • “This game is hard and the Necrons made me cry.”